geomapfish/geomapfish_website/content/pages/1_community.md

 * Canton of Basel-Landschaft
 * Canton of Basel-Stadt
+* Canton of Grisons
+* Canton of Jura
 * Canton of Neuchâtel
 * Canton of Schwyz
+* Canton of Ticino
 * Canton of Vaud
-* Canton of Grisons
-* Canton of Jura
-* Canton of Ticino
 * CartoJuraLéman
+* City of Lausanne
+* City of Morges
+* City of Nyon
+* City of Prilly
+* City of Pully
+* City of Vevey
+* City of Yverdon-les-Bains
 * Commune of Nendaz
 * Ecole polytechnique fédérale de Lausanne
 * Gemetris SA